mnadeem03/koha-metabase-analytics1/README.md

 Made for librarians (no technical knowledge required).

+---

 ## How to Install (Very Simple)

 ### Step 1 – Download the files

 1. Click the green **Code** button → **Download ZIP**
 2. Go to the **Releases** section (right side of this page)
-3. Download .zip file
+3. Download the full `.zip` file

 ### Step 2 – Prepare the folder

-1. Extract the ZIP you downloaded from GitHub
+1. Extract the ZIP file you downloaded

 ### Step 3 – Start Metabase